alexisbellot/ML-Classification-Pipeline/README.md

 ## Dependencies
-Sklearn package that includes the suite of algorithms and performance metrics.
+The Sklearn package that includes the suite of algorithms and performance metrics.

+## First steps
+The python notebook is self contained and will guide you through the whole pipeline.

+If you have questions or comments about anything regarding this work, please do not hesitate to contact [Alexis](https://alexisbellot.github.io/Website/)